ninadtongay/vectorised_word_embeddings/README.md

 Research in NLP have leapt decades ahead of this in terms of representing text and identifying similarity based on both semantics and syntax.
 If these NLP concepts were integrated directly into the database, one could answer a query like this effectively without requiring an analyst to sanitise all the data by hand.
 In this project, that is exactly what we have achieved.

 Tasks involved:
-1. A framework to generate dummy data for testing purpose.
+1. A framework to generate dummy data for testing purposes.
   a.
 Using Glove pre-trained word embeddings for getting word embeddings.
   b.
 Reducing the word vector dimensions(to 10 dimensions) using PCA.
   c.
 Converting city names to word embeddings and storing them in the database.
   d.
-Generating 6 tables, which will allow us to compare both the traditional and our research based approach.
+Generating 6 tables, which will allow us to compare both the traditional and our research-based approach.
 2. Implementing cosine similarity function
 3. Methods for calculating cosine similarity on SQL table for `Job Posts` and `Cities`.
 4. Methods to join two tables based on `Posts` or `Cities` using both approaches.
-5. Framework to evaluate:
+5. A framework to evaluate:
 a.
 Accuracy
 b.
 Execution time
 c.
 F1 Score
 d.
-Difference in execution time between both approaches
+The difference in execution time between both approaches

 ------------------------------------